Customs Valuation System in Japan

 [2] Use of the transaction value of identical or similar goods method

-If you already imported identical or similar goods, the customs value can be determined by using those goods if the conditions raised by the following can meet.
+If you already imported identical or similar goods, the customs value can be determined by using those goods if the following conditions are met.

 Conditions of being identical goods